Karen-O94/E-Commerce-Backend/README.md

 [Google Drive Link to video walkthrough]()

-After running `node server.js` to start the server and then go to Insomnia app and type in the routes you require to CREATE, READ, UPDATE, DELETE the items.
+After running `node server.js` to start the server and then go to Insomnia app and type in the routes you require to GET, POST, UPDATE, DELETE items.

-## Final Product
-The Employee Tracker will allow a client to do the following actions:
- * Add departments, roles, employees
- * View departments, roles, employees
- * Update employee roles

 ## License
 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)